There’s new help for those who suffer from urinary incontinence.

 The device is implanted under the skin and stimulates a nerve in the spine that is related to bladder control.
 InterStim is FDA-approved for urinary urgency, frequent urination or urge incontinence.
 It can also be used to help people with urinary retention, and the FDA recently approved it for fecal incontinence.
 The data for this application indicates even better results than for urinary control issues, says Dyche.

 InterStim is typically what an incontinence sufferer would turn to after exhausting all other options, including physical therapy, dietary changes and medications, like Ditropan.

 Ellen's problem had been going on for a long time.
 She went through several pads a day.
 Medications and physical therapy provided only temporary relief.
-Her primary care physician, Dr. Betty Biers, had mentioned InterStim treatment a couple of times, but it wasn't available in Ames.
-Ellen put off pursuing it until last December when she finally decided something had to be done.
+Her primary care physician, Dr. Betty Biers, had mentioned InterStim treatment a couple of times, and now it is available in Ames.
+Ellen put off pursuing it until she finally decided something had to be done.

 A Simple Process

 When a patient opts for InterStim, they first do a "voiding" diary.
 The diary serves as a record of fluid intake and urination frequency, pad usage and episodes of urge sensations or leakage.
 It provides benchmarks for when the patient does the InterStim trial assessment.

 This assessment involves the insertion of a thin, flexible wire through the skin adjacent to a nerve in the sacral spine, which is in the lower part of the spine.
 The wire is connected to an external device that sends mild electrical impulses to the nerve.